CTSO Bear Put Spread Strategy

 What is a bear put spread on CTSO?

 A bear put spread on CTSO is the bear put spread strategy applied to CTSO (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With CTSO stock trading near $0.50, the strikes shown on this page are snapped to the nearest listed CTSO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CTSO stock at $0.38 on the most recent close, the strikes shown on this page are snapped to the nearest listed CTSO chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CTSO bear put spread max profit and max loss calculated?